 The First Circuit has allowed Title III cases against internet-based businesses to proceed, based on Carparts Distr.
 Ctr. v.
 Automotive Wholesaler’s Ass’n, 37 F.3d 12 (1st Cir.
 1994).
 In Nat’l Ass’n of the Deaf v.
 Netflix, 869 F.Supp.2d 196 (D. Mass.
 2012), a district court ruled in the plaintiff’s favor in a case involving captioning in online streaming videos.
 Another court ruled in favor of a plaintiff claiming that an online document service violated Title III by failing to provide accommodations for blind users.
 Nat’l Fed. of the Blind v.
 Scribd, No. 2:13-cv-00162, op. and order (D. Vt., Mar.
 19, 2015).

 Business litigation attorney James G. Schwartz has represented businesses and business owners in the Bay Area for almost 40 years.
-To schedule a free and confidential consultation with an experienced and skilled business advocate, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with an experienced and skilled business advocate, contact us today online or at (925) 463-1073.